North Devon District Hospital told to improve by CQC

-A report in this week’s North Devon Journal (11/09/14) highlights concerns at the North Devon District Hospital in Barnstaple following an investigation in July 2014 by the Care Quality Commission.
+A report in the North Devon Journal has highlighted concerns about the North Devon District Hospital in Barnstaple following an investigation by the Care Quality Commission.

 A report from Professor Sir Mike Richards concluded that work was needed in the safety, responsiveness and leadership of some services at NDDH.
 There was also ‘poor practice’ in the A&E department and end of life care.
 The report found the hospital’s system for receiving ambulance patients was not effective and that some had been waiting in a corridor for more than 15 minutes, even though there was space available in the treatment area.
 Improvements were also needed in relation to infection control, accurate records for patients receiving end of life care and completion of records surrounding grounds for carrying out an abortion.

 The report stated:

 “…we’ve also seen some examples of care which clearly require improvement.
 In A&E there were significant infection control issues, and on the wards at Barnstaple, we had concerns about the practice of moving patients overnight.

 “It is a matter of concern that treatment escalation plans, including ‘do not attempt cardio-pulmonary resuscitation decisions’, were not always completed appropriately, with a significant number that did not show there had been discussions with patients or relatives.
 That must be addressed.”